Botcopy/docs/docs/responses/google-maps-embed.md

 [Google Maps Platform - Restrict your API keys](https://developers.google.com/maps/api-security-best-practices#restricting-api-keys)

 API keys will appear publicly in the `src` attribute of the `iframe` used to embed them.
 It is recommended to set application and API restrictions on an API key used for embedding maps inside Botcopy.
-An exmaple configuration of an API key that can only be used for the Maps Embed API and on `https://www.botcopy.com`:
+An example configuration of an API key that can only be used for the Maps Embed API and on `https://www.botcopy.com`:

 ![Example API Key Restrictions](../_assets/maps-embed-api-key-config.png)